icopy-site/awesome/docs/awesome/awesome-machine-learning.md

 * [fuku-ml](https://github.com/fukuball/fuku-ml) - Simple machine learning library, including Perceptron, Regression, Support Vector Machine, Decision Tree and more, it's easy to use and easy to learn for beginners.
 * [Xcessiv](https://github.com/reiinakano/xcessiv) - A web-based application for quick, scalable, and automated hyperparameter tuning and stacked ensembling.
 * [PyTorch](https://github.com/pytorch/pytorch) - Tensors and Dynamic neural networks in Python with strong GPU acceleration
+* [PyTorch Lightning](https://github.com/PyTorchLightning/pytorch-lightning) - The lightweight PyTorch wrapper for high-performance AI research.
+* [PyTorch Lightning Bolts](https://github.com/PyTorchLightning/pytorch-lightning-bolts) - Toolbox of models, callbacks, and datasets for AI/ML researchers.
+* [skorch](https://github.com/skorch-dev/skorch) - A scikit-learn compatible neural network library that wraps PyTorch.
 * [ML-From-Scratch](https://github.com/eriklindernoren/ML-From-Scratch) - Implementations of Machine Learning models from scratch in Python with a focus on transparency.
 Aims to showcase the nuts and bolts of ML in an accessible way.
 * [Edward](http://edwardlib.org/) - A library for probabilistic modeling, inference, and criticism.
 Built on top of TensorFlow.
 * [xRBM](https://github.com/omimo/xRBM) - A library for Restricted Boltzmann Machine (RBM) and its conditional variants in Tensorflow.
 * [CatBoost](https://github.com/catboost/catboost) - General purpose gradient boosting on decision trees library with categorical features support out of the box.
 It is easy to install, well documented and supports CPU and GPU (even multi-GPU) computation.
-* [stacked_generalization](https://github.com/fukatani/stacked_generalization) - Implementation of machine learning stacking technic as handy library in Python.
+* [stacked_generalization](https://github.com/fukatani/stacked_generalization) - Implementation of machine learning stacking technique as a handy library in Python.
 * [modAL](https://github.com/modAL-python/modAL) - A modular active learning framework for Python, built on top of scikit-learn.
 * [Cogitare](https://github.com/cogitare-ai/cogitare): A Modern, Fast, and Modular Deep Learning and Machine Learning framework for Python.
 * [Parris](https://github.com/jgreenemi/Parris) - Parris, the automated infrastructure setup tool for machine learning algorithms.